 Q: What softwares are being used for these databases?
 Are they Revit Add-ons, custom software by design firms?[Alexandra Hussey]

-– GM
+Trelligence Affinity is a stand-alone commercial software application that includes a bi-directional plug-in for Revit. – GM

 dRofus (Tzveta)